TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Excluded from coupon.

-shop Converse 30-50% Off Select Juniors' Arizona shop juniors' Arizona 2 For $30 Select Juniors' Flirtitude Bras shop Flirtitude 40-50% Off Select Kids' Arizona shop kids' Arizona Express Yourselfie
+shop Converse 40-50% Off Select Juniors' Decree shop juniors' Decree 2 For $30 Select Juniors' Flirtitude Bras shop Flirtitude 40-50% Off Select Kids' Arizona shop kids' Arizona 40% Off Select Kids' Uniforms shop kids' uniforms 20-50% Off Select Backpacks shop backpacks Express Yourselfie

 Why fit in when you can stand out?
 Create and share your emoji style.

 Express yourself and find a fit that lets you be you. #ExpressYourselfie

-get started 20-50% Off Select Backpacks shop backpacks shop beddingHome Savings

-Online Only.
-Ends July 23.

-With Code: 25HOME

-\*See exclusions and details.40% Off\* Bedding and Bath shop bedding and bath30% Off\* Small Appliances shop small appliances30% Off\* Storage and Organization shop storage and organization30% Off\* Decor shop decor shop the home sale JCP Rewards
+get started JCP Rewards

 Shop to earn $10 JCP Rewards.